akashkumar25/Deep-Learning-Model-to-classify-fasion_mnist-dataset/README.md

 - 8 Bag
 - 9 Ankle boot

-Achieved an accuracy of 91% on test data and 97.7 % on training data after 50 epocs.
+Achieved an accuracy of 91% on test data and 97.7 % on training data after 50 epochs.

 ### Below is the predicted result for 25 samples